reverieinc/rev-voice-input-android/README.md

 [![](https://jitpack.io/v/reverieinc/rev-voice-input-android.svg)](https://jitpack.io/#reverieinc/rev-voice-input-android)

 This SDK helps in accurately converting speech into text using an API powered by Reverie's AI technology.
-The solution will transcribe the speech in real-time in various Indian languages and audio formats.
+The solution will transcribe the speech in real time in various Indian languages and audio formats.

 ## Key Features